Norwalk Assault Lawyer

 Other Assault Offenses in Norwalk

-Certain factors can make an assault charge and the accompanying penalties more serious.
+As a Norwalk assault attorney can attest, certain factors can make an assault charge and the accompanying penalties more serious.
 For instance, it is a more serious assault offense to commit assault concerning the following persons:

 - Elderly, blind, or disabled individuals